polubis/Design-Architectural-patterns/README.md

 const form = new Form(formConfig, listeners, loggers);
 ```

 > OK - pure constructor takes only what is needed for `Form` class.
-All additional logic is added via functions
+All additional logic is added via functions.
 ```ts

 interface Enumerable {